webpro-nl/knip/README.md

 ## Custom dependency resolvers

 Using a string like `"plugin:cypress/recommended"` in the `extends` property of a `.eslintrc.json` in a package directory of a monorepo is nice for DX.
-But Knip will need some help to find it and to understand this _resolves to_ the `eslint-plugin-cypress` _dependency_.
+But Knip will need some help to find it and to understand this resolves to the `eslint-plugin-cypress` dependency.
 Or see it is not listed in `package.json`.
 Or that the dependency is still listed, but no longer in use.
 Many popular projects reference plugins in similar ways, such as Babel, Webpack and Storybook.

 Big compliments to [depcheck][23] which already does this!
 They call this "specials".
 This is on [Knip's roadmap][24],